post_apocalypse_story/na-Telescope.html

 <p>

-them, Michelle takes an exit onto another highway that takes them north,
+faded completely.
+Following them, Michelle takes an exit onto another

-around the western part of Ivydale&apos;s lower side.
+highway that leads north, around the western part of Ivydale&apos;s

 </p>